jamesoneill54/ca4012-statistical-machine-translation-labs/notes.md

 ### Log-Linear Model

-- Phrase-based model is comprised of three sub-models:
+- Phrase-based model consists of three sub-models:
     1. The Translation Model,
     2. The Reordering/Distance-Based Model, and
     3. The Language Model.